 Job Title: House Manager – Concord House

-Concord House is a community of students who actively engage in advancing their life journeys toward greater spirituality.
-The community is comprised of students who are either Christian Scientists or from a variety of other religious backgrounds.
-The community aims to foster respect for and understanding of the values and perspectives growing out of each individual’s spiritual practice.
+Concord House is a residential community of students who actively engage in advancing their life journeys toward greater spirituality.
+The community is comprised of students who are Christian Scientists as well as those from a variety of other backgrounds.
+It aims to foster respect for and understanding of the values and perspectives growing out of each individual’s spiritual practice.
 Though not all residents are from the Christian tradition, all have committed to adhere to the moral code of the Ten Commandments and the Sermon on the Mount as a foundation to creating a cohesive and harmonious community.

-Concord House occupies the second floor of the Student Center building in the middle of the UW-Madison campus.
-Concord House includes a one-bedroom House Manager apartment with kitchenette, seven large rooms with lofts, each suitable for one or two residents, and a fully-equipped community kitchen and dining area.
-Multi-use rooms, a library, and computer on the first floor of the building are enjoyed by residents and are also used for Christian Science Organization and Foundation activities.
+Concord House occupies the second floor of the Student Center Foundation building in the middle of the UW-Madison campus.
+Concord House includes an efficiency apartment, 7 large dormitory-like rooms and communal kitchen, dining and laundry area.
+Multi-use rooms, a Christian Science library, and computer on the main floor of the building are enjoyed by residents and also used for Christian Science Organization (CSO) and Foundation activities.

-The House Manager is a half time position (20 hours per week).
+The House Manager is a half time position (20 hours per week) to include some evenings and weekends.
 The primary function of the House Manager is to prayerfully support and manage the activities of the Concord House residence and watch over the security, safety and order of the building and its users.
-The House Manager is employed by the Student Center Foundation Board, which administers the non-profit organization that owns the building.
-The House Manager’s work is supported by the Foundation’s Work Team and Board of Directors.
+The House Manager is responsible to the Student Center Foundation Board of Directors, which administers the non-profit organization that owns the building.
+The House Manager is supported by the Foundation’s Work team and Board of Directors.

 House Manager duties include:

-- Provide metaphysical support of the residence, building activities and the campus
+- Provide metaphysical support of the CSO, residence and related activities

 - Support and promote a harmonious community through regular resident activities and interactions